davesnwanne/CrimeRateAnalysis/README.md

  - Handling missing Values

 ### Exploratory Data Analysis
-Eda involved exploring the crime data to answer key questions such as:
+Eda involved exploring the visit Report to answer key questions such as:

+- 	Evaluate average waiting time of patient
+- Patient visits on a monthly basis
-- Total  Crimes
+-	Total visit by department referral
+-	Breakdown patients visit by age group
-- Crime Distribution by year and yearly Changes
+-	Determine the average satisfaction by age group and patient race
-- Crimes by Time Range
-- Hitmap for Crime Distribution by Weekdays and Months
+-	Determine the average wait time by age-group and patient race
-- Crimes by Country
-- Resolved and Unresolved Crimes
-- Monthly Crime Trend with Percentage Variance
-- Identification of Most Dangerous Time of the Day

 ### Results